-Avoiding Emotional Disasters During Natural Disasters
+We Must Protect Our Kids' Mental Health While They Observe Natural Disasters

-In the past few weeks, every time I’ve turned the TV or hopped onto social media, it seems that all I’ve seen is devastation—hurricanes in Texas and Florida, a huge earthquake in Mexico.
-Coverage of the damage to property, both personal and public, and the havoc wreaked on families and children everywhere triggers a slew of emotions—sadness, compassion, empathy, sympathy, fear, to name just a few.
+In the past few weeks, every time I’ve turned the TV or hopped onto social media, it seems that all I’ve seen is devastation—hurricanes in Texas, Florida, and Puerto Rico, a huge earthquake in Mexico.
+Coverage of the damage to property, both personal and public, and the havoc wreaked on families and children everywhere triggers a slew of emotions ― sadness, compassion, empathy, sympathy, fear, to name just a few.

-While we are eager to keep up to date on current events, let’s be truthful here, we are slightly addicted to bad news.
+While we are eager to keep up to date on current events, let’s be truthful here: we are slightly addicted to bad news.
 That’s no fault of our own; it’s part of human nature.

 Research has shown that humans seek out news of dramatic, negative events in part because our brains evolved in a hunter-gatherer environment where anything novel had to be attended to immediately for survival.
 Other studies have shown that our negative brain tripwires are far more sensitive than our positive triggers.
 We tend to get more fearful than happy.
 And each time we experience fear we turn on our stress hormones.